-By the terms of the "Mining Claims Rights Restoration Act of 1955 (30 USC § 621), all public lands of the United States already or thereafter reserved for power development or power sites were opened to entry for location and patent of mining claims under the general mining laws, but all power rights to such lands to be retained by the United States.
+By the terms of the "Mining Claims Rights Restoration Act of 1955" (30 USCA § 621), all public lands of the United States already or thereafter reserved for power development or power sites were opened to entry for location and patent of mining claims, both lode and placer, under the general mining laws; but all power rights to such lands were retained by the United States.

-The locator of a placer claim on land reserved for such purposes must, within 60 days of location, file a copy of the notice of location with the United States Land Office (in Arizona this is located at Phoenix) and shall not conduct mining operations for a period of 60 days after the date of filing such notice.
-Within this latter 60-day period the Secretary of the Interior may serve notice on the locator of a hearing, following which placer mining may be allowed or completely prohibited, or permitted with certain restrictions.
-Within 60 days after the expiration of any assessment year, a statement as to the assessment work done or improvements made must be filed in the Land Office.
+The locator of a mining claim on land reserved for such purposes must, within 60 days of location, file a copy of the notice of location with the United States Land Office at Phoenix.
+A placer claimant shall not conduct mining operations for a period of 60 days after the date of filing such notice.
+Within this latter 60-day period the Secretary of the Interior may serve notice of a hearing on the locator, following which placer mining may be allowed or completely prohibited, or permitted with certain restrictions.
+Within 60 days after the expiration of any assessment year, a statement as to the assessment work done or improvements made on both lode and placer claims must be filed in the Land Office.